idwpan/full-system-backup/README.md

 # Full System Backup
-For every linux geek who can't stop tinkering his system, can't
+For every linux geek who can't stop tinkering the system, can't
 stop cleaning it and do all the house keeping to make it the best,
 this repo is for you.
 I just created rsync and few commad line tools wrraper program that can